Texas A&M Foundation 2020 Annual Report

 Gifts Received by Type

-The majority of gifts received by the Foundation during fiscal year 2017 include current gifts of cash, pledges, realized bequests, and revocable or irrevocable planned gifts.
+The majority of gifts received by the Foundation during fiscal year 2020 include pledges, revocable or irrevocable planned gifts, and current gifts of cash.

 *This total includes cash gifts, future pledge payments at full face value, and revocable and irrevocable planned gifts

-The Foundation received more than $127 million in current gifts of cash or pledges and more than $112 million in planned gifts during fiscal year 2017.
-This total does not include planned gifts that will be received by The Association of Former Students, the 12th Man Foundation and the George H.W.
-Bush Presidential Library Foundation.
+The Foundation received more than $149 million in planned gifts and more than $133 million in current gifts of cash or pledges during fiscal year 2020.
+This total does not include planned gifts that will be received by The Association of Former Students, the 12th Man Foundation and the George & Barbara Bush Foundation.
 Realized bequests make up the remaining portion in total dollars received.

 *This total includes cash gifts, future pledge payments at full face value, and revocable and irrevocable planned gifts.